Download

 It is believed that a lack of experimental evidence (typical in the social sciences) slows but does not prevent the adoption of true theories.
 We evaluate this belief using a model of scientific research and promotion in which tenured scientists are slightly biased toward tenure candidates with similar beliefs.
 We find that when a science lacks evidence to discriminate between theories, or when tenure decisions do not rely on available evidence, true theories may not be adopted.
 The nonadoption of heliocentric theory in the 16th century, the persistence of bloodletting in the 19th century, the nonadoption of underconsumption theory in the early 20th century, and the persistence of radical mastectomy in the 20th century illustrate such risk.

-Figure 1: Dynamics of the share of Better scientists in the tenured population
+Figure 1A: Dynamics of the share of Better scientists in the tenured population in a scientific field with high power

 Citation